gandhi120/notemaker/IMPLEMENTATION_PROGRESS.md

    - Conflict resolution
    - Sync status indicators

-**Note:** Phases 1-6 are complete with full MVVM architecture, Realm persistence, and validation.
-The app is fully functional offline-first with local storage.
+**Note:** Phases 1-6.5 are complete with full MVVM architecture, Realm persistence, validation, and delete functionality.
+The app is fully functional offline-first with local storage and optimistic UI updates.

 ---